doodles526/physicalPython/README.md

    adjust a spring that is attached to that ball.

 3. We would like to have a matplotlib-like API for 2D plotting.

+4. Functions to write images and animations to file for later viewing.

+5. We want the ability to have ghost trails for objects.

+6. It would be nice to have the ability to specify window resolution.